Inside: 75 fun and incredibly easy Easter crafts for 3-year-olds and other young children of the toddler and preschooler age

 The cutest Easter HAND & FOOTPRINT crafts to do with your 3-year-old

-These Easter crafts will make lovely keepsakes – if you can grin and bear the potential stress of getting a decent hand or footprint off your 3-year-old or all that fiddly cutting out of their prints, they’re sure to be worth it.
+Hand and footprint crafts take a bit of work and partience but can make lovely keepsakes.
+So if you can grin and bear the potential stress of getting a decent hand or footprint off your 3-year-old or all that fiddly cutting out of their prints, they’re sure to be worth it.

-This handprint craft looks fairly easy and your 3-year-old will have fun drawing the face and feet on.
+This bunny handprint card and craft looks fairly easy and your 3-year-old will have fun drawing the face and feet on.

-An adorable Easter craft to do with your 3-year-old and, if it comes out as well as in the photo above, a keeper for many years to come.
+An adorable Easter bunny craft to do with your 3-year-old.
+If it comes out as well as in the photo above, it’ll be a keeper for many years to come.

 Lots of paint, lots of handprints and lots of cutting out for all involved, but definitely worth the effort if the end result is as cute as above!